Democrat Cal Cunningham concedes North Carolina Senate race

 "I just called Senator Tillis to congratulate him on winning re-election to a second term in the U.S. Senate and wished him and his family the best in their continued service in the months and years ahead," Cunningham said.
 "The voters have spoken and I respect their decision."

-Although CBS News has not called the Senate election, Tillis led Cunningham by nearly 100,000 votes as of Tuesday.
+CBS News that Tillis has won the race, after Cunningham's concession.
+Tillis led Cunningham by nearly 100,000 votes as of Tuesday.
 The presidential race in North Carolina is still too close to call, although President Trump is currently in the lead.
 The full results of the election in North Carolina are unlikely to be known until later this week, as the deadline in the state to receive absentee ballots postmarked by Election Day is November 12.

 Tillis said in a statement that he wished "nothing but the best" to Cunningham and his family.